 Bingo?
 Knitting?
 Senior pickleball?
-How DO retirees spend all their free time?
+What do retirees do with all their free time?

-Excellent question!
-So good, in fact, we decided to share the real-life, day-to-day doings of the retirees we know best: Holiday by Atria residents.
-Turns out, they’ve come up with some meaningful and creative ways to spend their retirement.
+Excellent questions!
+So good, in fact, we decided to share the real-life, day-to-day doings of the retirees we know best: Holiday residents.
+Turns out, they’ve come up with some meaningful and creative ways to enjoy a happy retirement.

-Whether you plan to focus on hobbies you already love, or you’d like to try something new, read on.
-You may be inspired by these fun things to do in retirement.
+Whether you plan to focus on interests you already have, or you’d like to try something new, read on.
+You may be inspired by the retirement hobbies enjoyed by a few of our active seniors.

 Dive right in